Seasonality plays a large part in many industries, but it's a topic I see rarely discussed.

 One of the main ways I use seasonality data is by adjusting internal linking and site structure.

-One key site structure concept is that you should have a flat structure that minimises click depth from the home page to important pages.
+One key site structure concept is to have a flat structure that minimises click depth from the home page to important pages.

 Flat site structures are preferred over deep ones where important pages are more clicks from the homepage, reducing the amount of PageRank that gets to them.

-Even recently, John Mueller from Google had this to see on click depth.
+Even recently, John Mueller from Google had this to say on click depth.

 What does matter for us a little bit is how easy it is to actually find the content.
 So especially if your homepage is generally the strongest page on your website, and from the homepage it takes multiple clicks to actually get to one of these stores, then that makes it a lot harder for us to understand that these stores are actually pretty important.John Mueller